$2.42 Billion in Sales Expected for DICK’S Sporting Goods, Inc. (NYSE:DKS) This Quarter

-Brokerages expect DICK’S Sporting Goods, Inc. (NYSE:DKS) to post $2.42 billion in sales for the current quarter, Zacks reports.
-Six analysts have issued estimates for DICK’S Sporting Goods’ earnings, with the lowest sales estimate coming in at $2.36 billion and the highest estimate coming in at $2.53 billion.
-DICK’S Sporting Goods posted sales of $2.41 billion in the same quarter last year, which suggests a positive year over year growth rate of 0.4%.
-The business is scheduled to issue its next quarterly earnings report on Tuesday, November 23rd.
+Wall Street analysts expect DICK’S Sporting Goods, Inc. (NYSE:DKS) to announce $2.42 billion in sales for the current fiscal quarter, Zacks Investment Research reports.
+Six analysts have made estimates for DICK’S Sporting Goods’ earnings.
+The lowest sales estimate is $2.36 billion and the highest is $2.53 billion.
+DICK’S Sporting Goods posted sales of $2.41 billion in the same quarter last year, which would indicate a positive year over year growth rate of 0.4%.
+The business is expected to report its next earnings report on Tuesday, November 23rd.

-According to Zacks, analysts expect that DICK’S Sporting Goods will report full year sales of $11.69 billion for the current year, with estimates ranging from $11.59 billion to $11.81 billion.
-For the next fiscal year, analysts forecast that the company will post sales of $10.89 billion, with estimates ranging from $9.49 billion to $12.02 billion.
-Zacks’ sales averages are an average based on a survey of analysts that cover DICK’S Sporting Goods.
+According to Zacks, analysts expect that DICK’S Sporting Goods will report full year sales of $11.69 billion for the current financial year, with estimates ranging from $11.59 billion to $11.81 billion.
+For the next financial year, analysts forecast that the firm will report sales of $10.89 billion, with estimates ranging from $9.49 billion to $12.02 billion.
+Zacks’ sales calculations are a mean average based on a survey of research analysts that follow DICK’S Sporting Goods.

-DICK’S Sporting Goods (NYSE:DKS) last released its quarterly earnings results on Tuesday, August 24th.
-The sporting goods retailer reported $5.08 earnings per share for the quarter, beating the Zacks’ consensus estimate of $2.80 by $2.28.
+DICK’S Sporting Goods (NYSE:DKS) last posted its quarterly earnings data on Tuesday, August 24th.
+The sporting goods retailer reported $5.08 EPS for the quarter, topping analysts’ consensus estimates of $2.80 by $2.28.
 DICK’S Sporting Goods had a return on equity of 50.69% and a net margin of 10.69%.
-The business had revenue of $3.28 billion for the quarter, compared to the consensus estimate of $2.84 billion.
-During the same quarter last year, the business posted $3.21 earnings per share.
-The company’s revenue for the quarter was up 20.8% on a year-over-year basis.
+The business had revenue of $3.28 billion for the quarter, compared to analyst estimates of $2.84 billion.
+During the same period in the previous year, the company posted $3.21 earnings per share.
+The firm’s revenue for the quarter was up 20.8% on a year-over-year basis.

+In related news, CFO Lee J. Belitsky sold 35,000 shares of the company’s stock in a transaction on Friday, August 27th.
+The shares were sold at an average price of $134.86, for a total value of $4,720,100.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, SVP John Edward Hayes III sold 2,379 shares of the company’s stock in a transaction on Thursday, August 26th.
+The shares were sold at an average price of $131.00, for a total transaction of $311,649.00.
+The disclosure for this sale can be found here.
+Insiders have sold a total of 68,123 shares of company stock valued at $9,468,718 in the last quarter.
+Corporate insiders own 30.09% of the company’s stock.

+A number of hedge funds and other institutional investors have recently made changes to their positions in DKS.
+FMR LLC boosted its stake in DICK’S Sporting Goods by 32.4% in the 1st quarter.
+FMR LLC now owns 1,431,090 shares of the sporting goods retailer’s stock worth $52,679,000 after purchasing an additional 350,515 shares during the period.
+Teacher Retirement System of Texas boosted its stake in DICK’S Sporting Goods by 22.7% in the 1st quarter.
+Teacher Retirement System of Texas now owns 7,186 shares of the sporting goods retailer’s stock worth $547,000 after purchasing an additional 1,328 shares during the period.
+Ensign Peak Advisors Inc boosted its stake in DICK’S Sporting Goods by 3.5% in the 1st quarter.
+Ensign Peak Advisors Inc now owns 88,332 shares of the sporting goods retailer’s stock worth $6,726,000 after purchasing an additional 2,955 shares during the period.
+Geode Capital Management LLC boosted its stake in DICK’S Sporting Goods by 3.3% in the 1st quarter.
+Geode Capital Management LLC now owns 1,022,855 shares of the sporting goods retailer’s stock worth $77,890,000 after purchasing an additional 32,375 shares during the period.
+Finally, Allianz Asset Management GmbH acquired a new position in shares of DICK’S Sporting Goods during the 1st quarter worth about $3,716,000.
+79.04% of the stock is owned by hedge funds and other institutional investors.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, September 24th.
+The firm also recently announced a quarterly dividend, which was paid on Friday, September 24th.
 Shareholders of record on Friday, September 10th were given a dividend of $0.4375 per share.
-This represents a $1.75 annualized dividend and a yield of 1.39%.
 This is a boost from DICK’S Sporting Goods’s previous quarterly dividend of $0.36.
 The ex-dividend date of this dividend was Thursday, September 9th.
+This represents a $1.75 annualized dividend and a dividend yield of 1.37%.
 DICK’S Sporting Goods’s payout ratio is presently 28.59%.

-In related news, SVP John Edward Hayes III sold 733 shares of the business’s stock in a transaction that occurred on Monday, August 30th.
-The shares were sold at an average price of $139.39, for a total value of $102,172.87.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, EVP Vladimir Rak sold 10,011 shares of the business’s stock in a transaction on Wednesday, September 1st.
-The shares were sold at an average price of $145.08, for a total transaction of $1,452,395.88.
-The disclosure for this sale can be found here.
-Insiders have sold 68,123 shares of company stock valued at $9,468,718 over the last quarter.
-Company insiders own 30.09% of the company’s stock.

-A number of institutional investors have recently modified their holdings of DKS.
-Atreides Management LP boosted its holdings in DICK’S Sporting Goods by 51.5% in the 1st quarter.
-Atreides Management LP now owns 2,502,482 shares of the sporting goods retailer’s stock worth $190,564,000 after buying an additional 850,682 shares during the period.
-Renaissance Technologies LLC boosted its holdings in DICK’S Sporting Goods by 105.3% in the 1st quarter.
-Renaissance Technologies LLC now owns 951,400 shares of the sporting goods retailer’s stock worth $72,449,000 after buying an additional 488,000 shares during the period.
-Holocene Advisors LP boosted its holdings in DICK’S Sporting Goods by 320.1% in the 1st quarter.
-Holocene Advisors LP now owns 494,726 shares of the sporting goods retailer’s stock worth $37,673,000 after buying an additional 376,974 shares during the period.
-Samlyn Capital LLC boosted its holdings in DICK’S Sporting Goods by 21.8% in the 1st quarter.
-Samlyn Capital LLC now owns 1,974,893 shares of the sporting goods retailer’s stock worth $150,388,000 after buying an additional 352,979 shares during the period.
-Finally, FMR LLC boosted its holdings in DICK’S Sporting Goods by 32.4% in the 1st quarter.
-FMR LLC now owns 1,431,090 shares of the sporting goods retailer’s stock worth $52,679,000 after buying an additional 350,515 shares during the period.
-79.04% of the stock is owned by institutional investors.

 Dick’s Sporting Goods, Inc engages in the retail of extensive assortment of authentic sports equipment, apparel, footwear, and accessories through a blend of associates, in-store services, and unique specialty shop-in-shops.
 The company was founded by Richard T. Stack in 1948 and is headquartered in Coraopolis, PA.